 The journey back to Glasgow proved memorable for a group of Celtic fans from the Gorbals – for all the wrong reasons.
 Thirty of them were crowded into the back of a furniture van and heading home “when the van got out of hand at the dangerous corner of the new road at Dunblane, crashed through the wooden fence and hedge, and finally overturned at the foot of an embankment” according to the Herald.
 There were “fortunate escapes from serious injury” with only three fans having to spend the night in the Stirling Royal Infirmary and all being released the next day.

 It was not known whether the driver of the now destroyed furniture van had the permission of his employer to use the vehicle for the jaunt up north . . .

 *Frank Pitcairn – real name Claud Cockburn, he was the son of a diplomat who had gone on to become a Foreign Correspondent with The Times (London, not the Evening Times in Glasgow!) before starting up his own newspaper The Week.
-As a closet Communist he wrote for the Daily Worker using the Pitcairn pen-name and went on to fight on the elected government side in the Spanish Civil War – where he attracted the ire of George Orwell for promoting Soviet propaganda.
+As a closet Communist he wrote for the Daily Worker using the Pitcairn pen-name and went on to fight on the republican side in the Spanish Civil War against the fascist coup, where he attracted the ire of George Orwell for promoting Soviet propaganda.
 He later moved to Ireland and became a novelist and newspaper columnist.
 It was while working as a sub-editor at The Times that Cockburn and some colleagues devised a competition to see who could write the dullest headline for the newspaper.
-Cockburn won with his entry: “Small Earthquake in Chile, Not many dead”.
-He also coined the phrase “Believe nothing until it is officially denied.”
+Cockburn won with his entry: “Small Earthquake in Chile, Not many dead.”
+Pitcairn also coined the phrase: “Believe nothing until it is officially denied.”

 Read more Celtic Snippets here: https://theshamrockglasgow.wordpress.com/celtic-snippets/